lynxlynxlynx/gemrb-mods/10pp/README.md

 Mods confirmed not to cause problems:
 * bg2
-  * NPC: Haldamir, Tashia, Saradas2, Kivan
+  * NPC: Haldamir, Tashia, Saradas2, Kivan, Sarah, Auren Aseph, Angelo, Fade
-  * Misc: Dungeon be gone
+  * Misc: Dungeon be gone, Alternatives, Divine Remix, Item upgrade

 Testing with other mods and/or finding appropriate overrides is very welcome!